 Dependent personality disorder

-Cause of dependent personality disorder is unknown.
+Causes of dependent personality disorder are unknown.
 The disorder usually begins in childhood.
 It is one of the most common personality disorders and is equally common in men and women.

 People with this disorder do not trust their own ability to make decisions.
 They may be very upset by separation and loss.
 They may go to great lengths, even suffering abuse, to stay in a relationship.